DSD-DBS/py-capellambse/docs/source/start/declarative.rst

-The following subsections show how to create completely new objects, or reference and move already existing ones, using examples of declarative YAML files on :py:class:`~capellambse.model.common.accessors.ElementListCouplingMixin`-ish attributes.
+The following subsections show how to create completely new objects, or reference and move already existing ones, using examples of declarative YAML files on :py:class:`~capellambse.model.ElementListCouplingMixin`-ish attributes.
 The extension of one-to-one attributes works in the same way, adhering to the YAML syntax.

 Creating new objects
 ^^^^^^^^^^^^^^^^^^^^

-:py:class:`~capellambse.model.layers.la.LogicalFunction` objects have several different attributes which can be modified from a declarative YAML file.
-For example, it is possible to create new sub-:py:attr:`~capellambse.model.layers.la.LogicalFunction.functions`.
+:py:class:`~capellambse.metamodel.la.LogicalFunction` objects have several different attributes which can be modified from a declarative YAML file.
+For example, it is possible to create new sub-:py:attr:`~capellambse.metamodel.la.LogicalFunction.functions`.
 This snippet creates a function with the name "brew coffee" directly below the root
 function: